opengovsg/oui-design-system/README.md

 This Turborepo includes the following packages and applications:

-- `apps/docs`: Component documentation site with Storybook
+- `apps/storybook`: Component documentation site with Storybook
-- `packages/ui`: Core React components
+- `packages/components`: Core React components
-- `packages/utils`: Shared React utilities
+- `packages/theme`: Theming config (using TailwindCSS) for components and design system
-- `packages/typescript-config`: Shared `tsconfig.json`s used throughout the Turborepo
+- `tooling/typescript-config`: Shared `tsconfig.json`s used throughout the Turborepo
-- `packages/eslint-config`: ESLint preset
+- `tooling/eslint-config`: ESLint preset

 Each package and app is 100% [TypeScript](https://www.typescriptlang.org/).
 Workspaces enables us to "hoist" dependencies that are shared between packages to the root `package.json`.
 This means smaller `node_modules` folders and a better local dev experience.
 To install a dependency for the entire monorepo, use the `-w` workspaces flag with `pnpm add`.